amjadmajid/deepRL/README.md

 # deepRL

 ## ToDo list (tentatively sorted by priority)
-- [x] Preliminary table of content for the litterature review
-- [x] Ran the Argos3 example simulations
-- [x] Summarize the papers found
-- [ ] Retry to run tensorswarm
+- [ ] Review common RL and ES algorithms section
-- [ ] Start writing the report
+- [ ] Review the multiagent Evolution Strategy section
-- [ ] Continue reading/ watching lecture on DRL
+- [ ] Write the comparison from an application standpoint section
-- [ ] Continue research on how to move away from hardware
+- [ ] Review the overall comparison section

 ## Notes and ideas
-### Preliminary Table of content for the paper:
+### Preliminary Table of content for the paper: (draft 1)

 	1. What are evolution strategies: https://blog.otoro.net/2017/10/29/visual-evolution-strategies/
 		a.
 What is an evolution strategy